gvwilson/sdxjs/en/src/pattern-matching/index.md

 | Element with `id="ident"` | `#ident`   |
 | `child` element inside a `parent` element | `parent child` |
 </div>

-According to this grammar,
-`blockquote#important p.highlight` is a highlighted paragraph inside the blockquote whose ID is `"important"`.
-To find elements in a page that match it, our `select` function breaks the query into pieces and uses `firstMatch` to search recursively down the document tree until all the selectors in the query string have matched or no matches have been found ([%f pattern-matching-query-selectors %]).

 [% figure
    slug="pattern-matching-query-selectors"